codenvibes/CS/05 DEFENSIVE SECURITY/LOG ANALYSIS/THM - INTRO TO LOG ANALYSIS.md

 <div style="page-break-after: always;"></div>

-## 6. Log Analysis Tools: Command Line
+## Task 6.
+Log Analysis Tools: Command Line

 When analyzing collected logs, sometimes the most readily available tool we have is the command line itself.
 Analyzing logs through the command line provides a quick and powerful way to gain insights into system activities, troubleshoot issues, and detect security incidents, even if we don't have an SIEM system configured.